-An estate planning attorney can answer any questions you have on the estate tax and gift tax exemptions, as well as advise you on creating an estate plan that fits your unique circumstances.
+An estate planning attorney can advise you on revising or creating an estate plan that fits your unique circumstances.

 Reference: My San Antonio (Jan.
 29, 2018) "How gifting of ranch land to family can increase taxes owed."